Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

 where $[x]=\{1,2,\ldots,x\}$ and $|X|$ denotes the cardinality of set $X$.
-The first approximation method we use is to replace the variance and squared bias with standard deviation and bias.
-Second, we use $c\cdot m_\theta$ to approximate $\Pr{v=}(-\theta)$.
-Here $c$ is a constant that we will describe later.
-Finally, we multiply both the standard deviation and bias errors by $-\frac{3m}{c\cdot r}$ to ensure the sensitivity is $1$ (the sensitivity is defined in Equation~\eqref{eq:gs_exp}), and the quality score of the target is the highest.
-Equation~\ref{eq:eme_q} gives us the quality function:
+The first approximation method we use is to replace the variance and squared bias with their squared roots (standard deviation and bias).
+Second, we use $c\cdot m_\theta/m$ ($c$ is a constant to be discussed later) to approximate $\sum_{\theta<t<B}f_t(t-\theta)$.
+Third, we multiply both the standard deviation and bias errors by $-\frac{3m}{c\cdot r}$ to ensure the sensitivity is $1$, and the query result of the target is the highest.
+Thus we have:

-The first term is a constant depending on $\theta$ and is independent on the private data, while the second term has sensitivity of $1$.
-The set of possible $\theta$ values considered in the quality function $q(V,\theta)$ should be a discrete set that covers the range $[0,B]$.
-The granularity of the set plays a role.
-If it is too coarse-grained (e.g., $\theta\in\{0, B/3, 2B/3, B\}$), the method is inaccurate, because we are not sampling enough from the range, and the desired value might be far from the sampled values.
-On the other hand, if it is too fine-grained, the EM algorithm will run slowly, but it does not influence the accuracy much because of the normalization in EM (i.e., by the denominator in Equation~\eqref{eq:exp}).
+The first term is a constant depending on $\theta$ but independent of the private data, while the second term has a sensitivity of $1$.

+\mypara{Running NM} To run NM, the set of possible $\theta$ values considered in the queries $q_\theta(V)$ should be a discrete set that covers the range $[0,B]$.
+The granularity of the set is important.
+If it is too coarse-grained (e.g., $\theta\in\{0, B/2, B\}$), the method is inaccurate, because the desired value might be far from any possible output.
+On the other hand, if it is too fine-grained, the NM algorithm will run slowly, but it does not influence the accuracy.
 In the experiment, we use all integers in the range of $[B]=\{1,2,\ldots, B\}$ as the possible set of $\theta$.

-One unexplained parameter in the quality function~\eqref{eq:eme_q} is $c$.
-We choose $c=60$.
-The rationale for choosing $c$ is that (a) We use $m_\theta$ to approximate the bias term $\Pr{v=t}(t-\theta)$.
-This is an under-estimation, so we want to scale it up. (b) As we will describe later in Section~\ref{sec:perturber} and~\ref{sec:smoother}, the actual variance will be reduced by our newly proposed method (but there is no closed form for it); thus the variance formula overestimates the real variance, and we want to scale up the bias formula further to compensate for that.
-In practice demonstrated in the evaluation, we observe using $3m_\theta$ to approximate $\Pr{v=t}(t-\theta)$ is reasonable; moreover, the empirical improvement of our new method is roughly $20\times$.
-Thus we set $c=60$.
+One unexplained parameter in \autoref{eq:eme_q} is $c$.
+There are two factor that contributes to $c$: (1) Using $m_\theta/m$ to approximate the bias term $\sum_{\theta<t<B}f_t(t-\theta)$ leads to underestimation.
+(2) As we will describe later in \autoref{sec:perturber} and~\ref{sec:smoother}, the actual squared error will be further reduced by our newly proposed method.
+While $c$ intends to be a rough estimation of the underestimation, it does not need to be chosen based on one particular dataset.
+One can run experiments with a public dataset of similar nature under different parameters, the best level of error that can be achieved is usually a good indicator of $c$.
+When a public dataset is unavailable, one can generate a synthetic dataset under some correlation assumption and run experiments.
+In experiments conducted for this paper, we choose $c=60$, and use it for all datasets and settings.